top of page

 Our connections with others - family members, friends, colleagues, or co-parents can all bring challenges, misunderstandings, or emotional strain.

-Therapy can help you explore any kind of relationship where communication feels difficult, boundaries are unclear, or old patterns keep repeating.
+Counselling can help you explore any kind of relationship where communication feels difficult, boundaries are unclear, or old patterns keep repeating.
 Whether you want to strengthen a family bond, navigate conflict with a loved one, or find closure after a separation, the focus remains the same: understanding what happens between people and finding healthier ways to connect.